Up to 60% off sofas & mattresses — limited‑time deals.

 Details

-• Listed as a 12-inch mattress with a pillow top concept and a medium-firm gel memory foam base layer.
+• Listed as a 12-inch pillow-top design with gel memory foam over a medium-firm support base.

-• Materials called out include jacquard fabric, sheep wool, bamboo charcoal memory foam, and cooling gel memory foam.
+• Materials callouts focus on jacquard fabric, sheep wool, bamboo charcoal memory foam, and cooling gel memory foam.

 Review Score